shenAwesome/jThread/README.md

 _(function(){

     //thread logic, don't interact with outside
     var value = 0;

-    //activity can interact with outside
+    value = _(function(){
-    //activity can read thread variables and use return to set thread variables. value = _(function(){
+        //code inside an activity can interact with outside
-        outSideA += value;
+        //activity can read thread variables and use return to set thread variables. outSideA += value;
         return outSideA;
     });